The Best AI to Use In July 2026

 Included in Copilot

-What changed this month: Reve 2.0 (June 3) launched at #2 on the Arena text-to-image leaderboard with native 4K rendering and layout-based editing.
-Microsoft’s MAI-Image-2.5 (June 2) arrived at #3 on the text-to-image leaderboard, native in Copilot.
+What changed this month: No major image launches in July 2026.
+Reve 2.0 (June 3) still holds #2 on the Arena text-to-image leaderboard with native 4K rendering and layout-based editing, and Microsoft’s MAI-Image-2.5 (June 2) sits at #3, native in Copilot.
 ChatGPT Images 2.0 still leads on text-in-image.

 Best AI for Video